guider23/canvaHub/README.md

 We appreciate your help in making this tool better!

-> If the extesnion failed to load then use "Ghost" Browser that may solve your issue <3
+> If the extension failed to load then use "Ghost" Browser that may solve your issue <3